Preparing for the Collapse of the Petrodollar System – Part 2

 And finally, the article will conclude with a brief examination of how the Petrodollar system has influenced U.S.-Middle East relations with a specific focus on Israel.

 The Same Game with a New Name: "Dollars for Oil" Replaces "Dollars for Gold"

 Despite pressure from foreign nations to protect the dollar's value by reining in excessive government spending, Washington displayed little fiscal constraint and continued to live far beyond its means.
-It had become obvious to all that America lacked the basic fiscal discipline which could prevent a destruction of its own currency.
+It had become obvious to all that America lacked the basic fiscal discipline which could prevent the destruction of its own currency.

 Like previous governments before it, America had figured out how to "game" the global reserve currency system for its own benefit, leaving foreign nations in an economically vulnerable position.
-After America, and its citizens, had tasted the sweet fruit of excessive living at the expense of other nations, the party was over.
+After America and its citizens had tasted the sweet fruit of excessive living at the expense of other nations, the party was over.

 It is unfair, however, to say that the Washington elites were blind to the deep economic issues confronting it in the late 1960's and early 1970's.
 Washington knew that the "dollars for gold" had become completely unsustainable.
 But instead of seeking solutions to the global economic imbalances that had been created by America's excessive deficits, Washington's primary concern was how to gain an even greater stranglehold on the global economy.

 In order to ensure their economic hegemony, and thereby preserve an increasing demand for the dollar, the Washington elites needed a plan.
 In order for this plan to succeed, it would require that the artificial dollar demand that had been lost in the wake of the Bretton Woods collapse be replaced through some other mechanism.

 According to John Perkins, the author of Confessions of an Economic Hit Man: The Shocking Story of How America Really Took Over the World, that plan came in the form of the petrodollar system.